Your Melbourne venue runs a bar, a kitchen, and ticketed events, and Toast forces three separate tills to do it

 Exactly what you get

 A POS that matches how your venue really trades: unified bar tabs, table service, ticketed events, and deposit-based function billing in one system, clean split billing, offline resilience for busy nights, and one report instead of three tills.
-It depletes stock through your inventory management software, ties function deposits to your booking and scheduling software and accounting software, and feeds sales by format into your business intelligence dashboards so you can see which part of the venue actually makes money.
+It depletes stock through your inventory management software, ties function deposits to your booking and scheduling software and accounting software, and feeds sales by format into your business intelligence (BI) dashboards so you can see which part of the venue actually makes money.

 How to choose a developer in Melbourne